goswamim654/vue-firebase-meetup/README.md

-# This is a meetup app, developed using Vue.js- where an user, by signing up can create new meetup,
-view all meetup created by other users, can register for a meetup, also can un-register for a meetup at any time.
+# This is a meetup app, developed using Vue.js- where an user, by signing up can create new meetup, view all meetup created by other users, can register for a meetup, also can un-register for a meetup at any time.
-# meetup

 ## Project setup
 ```